pydykit/pydykit/paper/paper.md

 Dependencies are injected in terms of a central manager class which represents a shared state among the building blocks system, simulator, integrator and time stepper.

 Users can develop new systems, integrators, timesteppers, and solvers by defining them based on the provided interface descriptions.

-Newly added objects can then be registered and referenced within configuration files.
-This flexibility allows users to extend `pydykit`’s functionality and tailor it to specific applications.
+This allows users to extend `pydykit`’s functionality and tailor it to their specific requirements.

 Workflow: